Introduction

 Feature Gates

-Most cargo dependencies have feature gates that toggle special features.
-You can configure them via the features array inside dependencies like this:
+Maycoon has feature gates that toggle special mechanics.
+You can configure them via the features key in the dependency descriptor:

 [package]